DeckThemes/DeckThemes-Docs/docs/CSSLoader/theming_step_by_step.md

 - Having Visual Studio Code installed
     - Download link for [Visual Studio Code](https://code.visualstudio.com/)
     - It is recommended to install the [CSS Loader](https://marketplace.visualstudio.com/items?itemName=DeckThemes.css-loader-for-vs-code) extension for Visual Studio Code, to help editing the `theme.json`
+    - It is recommended to install the [Error Lens](https://marketplace.visualstudio.com/items?itemName=usernamehw.errorlens) extension to more easily spot errors made in css and json files

 ## Introduction